Jacen Solo: Legacy of the Force

 In Betrayal, Jacen starts training his young cousin Ben in the ways of the Force.
 After a successful mission to Adumar that ends in a life-threatening attack, they return for a dinner party at his parents' new home.
 There, Han voices his concern over Corellia trying to gain independence.
 Luke orders Jacen and Ben to disable the Centerpoint Station, an ancient artifact that Corellian leader (and Han's cousin) Thrackan Sal-Solo is trying to use to his advantage.
 Ben disables the station while Jacen keeps Thrackan busy, ensuring the Galactic Alliance's partial victory as another fleet built in secret spoils the main attack.

 While travelling to a subterranean base, Ben and Nelani, a Jedi Knight, are forced out of a mining car.
 Their guide, Brisha Syo creates a dark side phantom of Luke Skywalker, who attacks and very nearly kills Jacen.
 Eventually, Brisha stops the projections and takes Jacen to an office, where Darth Vectivus, the supposed Sith Lord they are hunting, lives.
 After fighting Force projections with Ben, Nelani catches up with them.
 Brisha is revealed to be Lumiya, the Dark Lady of the Sith.
 She reveals that Vergere is a Sith apprentice, and that Jacen has already received Sith training.
 Lumiya says that Jacen is going to become the next Sith Lord.
 Unsure of his next move, Jacen uses the Force to create visions of the future.
 In each vision in which Lumiya is arrested, the galaxy is consumed in an endless war that eventually places Jacen against Luke.
 In the vision, Jacen kills his uncle.

 Horrified, Jacen spares Lumiya.
 Nelani then tries to arrest the Sith, but Jacen intervenes.
 Jacen realizes that Nelani will, if allowed to survive, possibly fulfill the dark vision he had seen.
 He then fights and kills her, asking her forgiveness before striking the fatal blow.
 He agrees to consider what Lumiya had said and leaves the asteroid with an unconscious Ben.
 Jacen then erases Ben's memories of Lumiya and tells him that both she and Nelani had been killed by dark side phantoms.
 They return to Coruscant; however, after Jacen departs, Lumiya says that she had won.

-Fully pledged to Lumiya, Jacen becomes head of the GFFA's newly formed secret police, the Galactic Alliance Guard.
+In Bloodlines, fully pledged to Lumiya, Jacen becomes head of the GFFA's newly formed secret police, the Galactic Alliance Guard.
 With Ben at his side, he begins rounding up Corellians for internment and deportation.
 During an interrogation of a suspected assassin (who turns out to be Ailyn Vel, Boba Fett's daughter), Jacen tries to use the Force to extract information from her and kills her accidentally in the process.